osuosl/osuosl-pelican/content/donate/donate_faq.rst

 * **Staff/Student Salaries:** We spend nearly 65% of our budget on staff and student salaries.
 This also includes any benefits we pay to full-time staff.
-  All of the students we employ are paid and receive decent student wage compared to other OSU students.
+  All of the students we employ receive higher hourly wages compared to the average OSU student worker.

-* **Travel:** We do our best to send our staff and students to open source conferences.
+* **Travel:** When funding allows, we send our staff and students to open source conferences.
 This enables the OSL to stay on top of new technologies along with sharing experiences and ideas we have learned hosting FOSS projects.